CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 <!-- vale off -->
 ## Verify EVPN-PIM
 <!-- vale on -->
-Run the NCLU `net show mroute` command or the vtysh `show ip mroute` command to review the multicast route information in FRR.
+Run the <!--NCLU `net show mroute` command or the -->vtysh `show ip mroute` command to review the multicast route information in FRR.
 When using EVPN-PIM, every VTEP acts as both source and destination for a VNI-MDT group, therefore, mroute entries on each VTEP should look like this:

 ```
+cumulus@switch:~$ sudo vtysh
+...
-cumulus@switch:~$ net show mroute
+switch# show ip mroute
 IP Multicast Routing Table
 Flags: S - Sparse, C - Connected, P - Pruned
        R - RP-bit set, F - Register flag, T - SPT-bit set